 Pete is an interdisciplinary scientist who studies socio-environmental systems.
 In particular, he is interested in understanding how governance interventions affect synergies and trade-offs between environmental, economic, and social outcomes in agricultural and tropical forest landscapes.
 He works mainly in Brazil and the US but also with partners in Indonesia, Mozambique and elsewhere.
 His CV is available here.

-Rayna will begin her PhD in the Environmental Studies Program in Fall 2017.
-She intends to study tropical forests and forest livelihoods, combining remotely-sensed satellite imagery of forest cover with household-level surveys that describe the livelihood strategies of forest-dependent people.
+Rayna began her PhD in the Environmental Studies Program in Fall 2017.
+She will intends to study tropical forests and forest livelihoods, combining remotely-sensed satellite imagery of forest cover with household-level surveys that describe the livelihood strategies of forest-dependent people.

 Ashley is pursuing a dual MS/MBA degree program with ENVS and the Business School.
 Her research interests are inspired by a desire to see a shift in thinking within economics and traditional environmentalism.
 She would like to contribute to a movement that emphasizes the roles that governments and businesses play in ecosystem sustainability.
 Her research will focus on economic incentives, policies, and businesses that seek financial success through positive environmental outcomes.